ibm-cloud-docs/vmwaresolutions/archiref/solution/design_commonservice.md

 ### VMware vCenter Server

-The vCenter Server deployment uses the deployed Active Directory VSIs as the DNS servers for the instance.
-All deployed components (vCenter, PSC, NSX, ESXi hosts) are configured to point to the Active Directory server as their default DNS server.
+The vCenter Server deployment uses the deployed Active Directory servers as the DNS servers for the instance.
+All deployed components (vCenter, PSC, NSX, and ESXi hosts) are configured to point to the Active Directory server as their default DNS server.
 You can customize the DNS zone configuration if your configuration does not interfere with the configuration of the deployed components.

-This design integrates DNS services on the Active Directory VSIs through the following configuration:
+This design integrates DNS services on the Active Directory servers through the following configuration:
 * You can specify the domain structure.
 The domain name can be any number of levels (up to the maximum that the vCenter Server components will handle).
 The lowest level is the subdomain for the instance.
    * The DNS domain name you specify will be used as the Active Directory root forest domain name.
 For example, if the DNS domain name is `cloud.ibm.com` then the Active Directory forest root domain name is `cloud.ibm.com`.
 This DNS and Active Directory domain name is the same across all linked vCenter Server instances.
    * You can additionally specify a subdomain name for the instance.
 The subdomain name must be unique across all linked vCenter Server instances.